VYUHAKURAPATI/NewYork-Taxi-Trip-Data/README.md

 # EDA-of-New-York-Taxi-Data

-Analysing New York's Taxi Data and make inferences, recommendations.
+Analysing New York's Taxi Data and making inferences, recommendations.